BNN-UPC/ignnition/docs_rst/train_and_evaluate.rst

 Use of schedules
 ''''''''''''''''

-Finally we consider the case in which we want to define a schedule to be used with our optimizer.
-For this, again, we follow the syntax of of the library
+Finally, we consider the case in which we want to define a schedule to be used with our optimizer.
+For this, again, we follow the syntax of the library
 `tf.keras.optimizers.schedules <https://www.tensorflow.org/api_docs/python/tf/keras/optimizers/schedules>`__.
-Thus, we must only create a parameter *learning\_rate*, just as we would with the tensorflow library, and pass to it the definition of the scheduler.
-This definition follows the same principle from before.
+Thus, we must only create a parameter *learning\_rate*, just as we would with the TensorFlow library, and pass to it the definition of the scheduler.
+This definition follows the same principle as before.
-Reference the schedule type using a valid name from the previously mentioned library, and also include any other desired parameter supported in such library (otherwise *IGNNITION* will use the default values).
+Reference the schedule type using a valid name from the previously mentioned library, and also include any other desired parameter supported in such library (otherwise, *IGNNITION* will use the default values).
 Below we show a simple example defining an exponential decay
 schedule: